 In my world there’s nothing better than a burger cooked on a super hot flat top griddle.
 Boy do I love that nice little char you get on the patties.
 These pepper crusted bacon cheeseburgers amp up that great flat top (though you can certainly grill them!) flavor even more.

 The patties are loaded with sweet onion and lots of black pepper.
 Lots of black pepper.
-Crispy bacon, lettuce, smoky cheese and a fantastically garlicky aioli top it all off Every bite is loaded with flavor.
+Crispy bacon, lettuce, smoky cheese and a fantastically garlicky aioli top it all off.
+Every bite of these pepper crusted bacon cheeseburgers is loaded with flavor.

 Do not be shy with the black pepper when you roll the burger patties in it.
 You really want a good strong pepper flavor.
 I used smoked pepper but any good freshly cracked pepper will do.
 For extra smoky flavor used smoked garlic instead of regular raw garlic.